HNx1/pyStats/README.md

 - in trees.py Bagging, Random Forest, AdaBoost/SAMME
-- in optimiser.py, analytic solution to linear regression, classic gradient descent, momentume descent, Nesterov Accelerated Gradient, ADAM, AMSGrad, RMSprop
+- in optimiser.py, analytic solution to linear regression, classic gradient descent, momentum descent, Nesterov Accelerated Gradient, ADAM, AMSGrad, RMSprop

 ## Credits for some ideas/structure used in code